Oculus Quest Sells Out Due to High-Demand, Backordered Until February

 Image courtesy of: Oculus

-If you’re looking to get your hands on an Oculus Quest this holiday season you may be out of luck, as it appears that due to high-demand the popular standalone VR headset has sold out across several online retailers and listed as ‘backordered’ in the U.S.
+If you’re looking to get your hands on an Oculus Quest this holiday season you may be out of luck, as it appears that due to high-demand the popular standalone VR headset has sold out across several online retailers and is listed as ‘backordered’ in the U.S.

 According to the Oculus website, new orders of both the 64GB and 128GB variants of the Oculus Quest “all-in-one” headset, which currently go for a price tag of $399 and $499 respectively, are not expected to ship out to customers until possibly mid-February 2020.
 The boost in demand for Quest this holiday season also follows the recent release of the Oculus Link cable that lets you connect Quest to directly a PC, allowing users to access and play a wide range of high-end games the Oculus Rift library has to offer.